Chimeric Antigen Receptor (CAR) T-Cell Therapy for Pediatric Cancer

 CAR T-Cell Therapy Indications for Pediatric Cancer

-Indications for hematopoietic stem cell transplantation vary over time as risk classifications for a given malignancy change and the efficacy of primary therapy improves.
+Indications for hematopoietic stem cell transplant vary over time as risk classifications for a given malignancy change and the efficacy of primary therapy improves.
 It is best to include specific indications in the context of complete therapy for any given disease.
-With this in mind, links to sections in specific PDQ summaries that cover the most common pediatric CAR T-cell therapy indications are provided below.
+With this in mind, links to sections in specific summaries that cover the most common pediatric CAR T-cell therapy indications are provided below.

 - B-cell acute lymphoblastic leukemia.